dikshasr25/Mistral7B_Gene-Disease_RAG/README.md

 - Authentication with Hugging Face Hub is optional but recommended for smoother model loading.
 - This system is optimized for **biomedical QA**, but can be extended to other domains with new data.

----

-Let me know if you want this formatted directly as a downloadable file or integrated into a Colab notebook as well.